bellons91/personal-tech-notes/azure/Azure CosmosDB/Azure Cosmos DB User-defined functions.md

 ---
-tags: azure, cloud, az-204, azure-cosmos-db
+tags:
+  - azure
+  - cloud
+  - az-204
+  - azure-cosmos-db
+  - database
+  - user-defined-functions
 ---

-# Azure Cosmos DB User-defined functions

 User-defined function can be used inside a query.